Choosing which machines to test

 Gentleness

-To check how gentle a machine is on your clothes, we attach swatches of an easily frayed fabric to the test load.
+To check how gentle a machine is on your washing, we attach swatches of an easily frayed fabric to the test load.
 We measure the swatches before and after the wash.
 The less fraying there is, the gentler the machine and the higher its gentleness score.

-Spin efficiency
+Spin performance

 Noise